syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 }
 {% endhighlight %}
 {% endtabs %}

-N>You can inherit this class from INotifypropertyChanged for dynamic changes in custom data.
+N>You can inherit this class from INotifyPropertyChanged for dynamic changes in custom data.

 You can map those properties of Meeting class to schedule appointment by using the `AppointmentMapping` properties.